Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The Personal Allowance for high earners

-It’s worth noting that the tax-free Personal Allowance starts to reduce if you earn a higher level of income.
-For every £2 that you earn above £100,000, the Personal Allowance reduces by £1, so your personal tax allowance is zero if you earn £125,140 or more.
+The tax-free Personal Allowance starts to taper if you earn more than £100,000 in a tax year.
+For every £2 you earn above £100,000, the Personal Allowance reduces by £1, so your personal tax allowance is zero if you earn £125,140 or more (so you might have a 0T tax code as a result).

-The table below shows the income tax rates and band thresholds for 2024/25 as well as for 2023/24 in England, Wales, and Northern Ireland.
-Scotland uses different tax bands and thresholds, so these are shown in the following section.
+The table below shows the thresholds for each income tax band, and the tax rates which apply to each band, for the 2025/26 and 2026/27 tax years in England, Wales, and Northern Ireland.
+Scotland uses different tax bands and thresholds, so these are shown in the section which comes after.

 Basic rate income tax: 20% tax on the proportion of income which falls into this tax bracket. £12,571 – £50,270